Brad Pitt Dating Sandra Bullock? George Clooney Plays Cupid For Long-Time Friend

 “Things have calmed between Brad and Angelina.
 It’s not as tense as it had been.
 They are focused on the kids and working to do what’s best for them.”

-[Featured Image by Joel Ryan/ AP Images]
+[Featured Image by Joel Ryan/AP Images]